Amanisai/AI-Collab-Mail/README.md

 License

 This project is for educational and portfolio purposes only.
-All ideas are open for collaboration and feedback
+All ideas are open for collaboration and feedback.